-To bootstrap the EM algorithm, we perform a standard k-mean clustering, and initialize π_j as the ratio of assigned BRDFs to the j-th cluster over the total number of MERL BRDFs (i.e., n).
+To bootstrap the EM algorithm, we perform a standard kmeans clustering, and initialize π_i as the ratio of assigned BRDFs to the j-th cluster over the total number of MERL BRDFs (i.e., n).

 Curse of Dimensionality A practical problem is that the number of observations n is significantly lower than the dimensionality of the space (i.e., p).
-We therefore apply a singular value decomposition (SVD) to express the observations in a n dimensional space U:
+In other words, each BRDF contains more samples than we have measured BRDFs in the MERL dataset.
+Consequently, the above procedure is not stable.
+We therefore apply a singular value decomposition (SVD) to express the observations in an n dimensional space U:

-$$B = USV^T.$$ (18)
+$$B = USV^{T}.
+(18)$$

 However, this is still a 300 dimensional space.
-A key issue is that even for a moderate number of dimensions any distance is very large, and thus the distance to the means μ_j are large too.
+A key issue is that even for a moderate number of dimensions any distance is very large, and thus the distance to the means μ_i are large too.
 Consequently, the likelihood of each Gaussian mixture (Equation 13) will always be very low and it can potentially cause numerical instabilities.
-To resolve this issue, we perform expectation maximization in a reduced space, and only keep the coefficients belonging to the Nlargest singular values.
-In other words, we perform expectation maximization (i.e., soft clustering) on a projection to an N dimensional subspace, and approximate the likelihood: $P(\rho) \approx P(\hat{U}^T \rho)$, where \hat{U} is the N dimensional basis (i.e., the first N vectors in U).
+To resolve this issue, we perform expectation maximization in a reduced space, and only keep the coefficients belonging to the N largest singular values.
+In other words, we perform expectation maximization (i.e., soft clustering) on a projection to an N dimensional subspace, and approximate the likelihood: $P(\rho) \approx P(\hat{U}^T \rho)$, where \hat{U} is the N dimensional basis (i.e., the first N vectors in U; the most optimal N basis vectors that best describe the space of BRDFs).

-Discussion We found that N = 4 offers a good balance between accuracy and numerical stability.
-A second parameter that needs to be set is the number of Gaussian mixtures K. If the number of Gaussians is too low, then $P(\hat{U}^T \rho)$ only offers a coarse approximation.
+Discussion We found that N=4 offers a good balance between accuracy and numerical stability.
+A second parameter that needs to be set is the number of Gaussian mixtures K (or material classes).
+If the number of Gaussians is too low, then $P(\hat{U}^T \rho)$ only offers a coarse approximation.
 However, we also found that for increasing number of K, the algorithm tends to subdivide the same Gaussian distribution, essentially overfitting to 'special case' BRDFs (such as Steel which exhibits acquisition artifacts).
-In practice we found that K = 4 offers a good approximation that nicely categorizes the materials in four recognizable distinct material classes: "diffuse and glossy" materials (137 materials), "plastics/phenolics" (99 materials), "metals" (24), and "specular plastics/paints" (40 materials); we determine membership to a material class by assigning the material to the material class with the maximum $\gamma_j(b_i)$ likelihood.
-Figure 1 shows a plot of a 2D multi-dimensional scaling of the 4D projected coordinates of the MERL BRDFs, as well as a color-coding to indicate for which material class the material has the highest affinity.
-Note that even though the diffuse-like material class contains 137 materials, the multi-dimensional scaling places them all close together.
+In practice we found that K=4 offers a good approximation that nicely categorizes the materials in four recognizable distinct material classes: "diffuse and glossy" materials (137 materials), "plastics/phenolics" (99 materials), "metals" (24), and "specular plastics/paints" (40 materials); we determine membership to a material class by assigning the material to the material class with the maximum $\gamma_i(b_i)$ likelihood.
+In section VIII we further analyze our choice of N and K. Figure 1 shows a plot of a 2D multi-dimensional scaling of the 4D projected coordinates of the MERL BRDFs, as well as a color-coding to indicate for which material class the material has the highest affinity.
+Note that even though the diffuse-like material class contains 137 materials, the multidimensional scaling places them all close together.
 Please refer to the supplemental material for an exhaustive list of which material belongs to which material class.